Do you want to stand out and boost your brands' conversion rates on Amazon? Then this blog is for you! Here are my 5 tips:

 - And possible recourses to help you manage Amazon.

 Once you know your current conversion rates, define your desired conversion rates.
 Make it realistic by benchmarking Amazon conversion rates for each of your product categories.

 The average conversion rate on Amazon is 10 to 15%.
 For Amazon Prime members it's higher, with an average of 74%

 First, concentrate on products with high page traffic and low conversions.
-Focus for these Amazon listings on price optimisation, optimising product content and possibly winning (back) the buy button.
-Then focus on optimising search rankings for Amazon listings with low page traffic and high conversions.
+Focus for these Amazon listings on price optimization, optimizing product content, and possibly winning (back) the buy button.
+Then focus on optimizing search rankings for Amazon listings with low page traffic and high conversions.